ieno/BitBruteForce-Wallet/README.md

-# BitBruteForce-Wallet
+# What is this?
-This is an effective script to Brute Force, the Private Key of any Bitcoin Public Address.
+This is an update to a BTC private key brute force script found [here](https://github.com/Xefrok/BitBruteForce-Wallet).
+This script tries to improve upon it by using an in-memory DataFrame.

-How does the script work?
+# How does the script work?
-Very easy.

-Every code I´ve seen for the last year just generates randomly private and public addresses and checks the balance (very, very slow for the API Request).

-So, i found **123,000 Bitcoin Addresses** with 1+ BTC from 2009 to 2013 and NEVER made a transaction, therefore, lost BTC... it is just like huge pirate boats in the bottom of the ocean filled with treasures.

-This Script creates randomly private and public addresses without checking the balance, instead of making API Request, the created Public Address is compared with the list I own.

-Long story short.
-Create Random Public Address (**RPA**) and check one by one with the Public Address (**PA**) at the list.

-**if RPC == PA then
-	YOU WINNED THE LOTTREY!
-else
-	KEEP SEARCHING MTF!**

-(Script tested on i7-4500U 8 Cores - 16.32 K/s per Core.
-11,280,384 Private Keys generated per day)

-i think is quite simple.
+It uses the same method of approach found in the [original script](https://github.com/Xefrok/BitBruteForce-Wallet), except instead of looping through a text file containing all the addresses, it uses a Pandas DataFrame where each individual address is the key.
+To add to this, it also allows you to download the latest list of addresses from the [Bitcoin Address Database](https://bitkeys.work/) and use that as a starting point.

+# Speed
+This script was tested on a 5th gen Ryzen CPU, and when using 6 processes on a list containing ~147,000 addresses it reached ~850 keys per second, per process.
+Adding these 6 processes up, this amounts to approximately 5,100 keys/sec total => 18,360,000 keys/hour => 440,640,000 keys/day => ~160,833,600,000 keys/year.
+Be aware though that the amount of keys/sec is heavily dependant on both your CPU's power and the size of the address list being used and decreases as the list increases.

+# Does it work?
+Supposedly.
+However, chances of finding the private key belonging to an address on any list are **EXTREMELY** small.
+If you do however achieve the impossible and find one, please be mindful of it's actual owner and don't steal their money (unless you are **absolutely 100% certain** the wallet is dead).

-If you like it!! **1KyQXpa1Zke5v94QZV2U77i7oaVwPTijdY**
+# If you like it

-REQUERIMENTS
-=
+**bc1qj49ruupswqg3ulc3jx4gfcydnwdvmy8lffhlqf**

+# Requirements
- - Python 3.x (i use 3.6.5)
+- Python 3.x
 - pip install ecdsa
 - pip install base58
- - pip install pandas  (If error "pip uninstall numpy" then "pip install numpy==1.19.3")
+- pip install pandas
 - 3,000,000,000 Years